scottmsilver/iftop-telegraf-influx/README.md

 # To install

  - Clone this repository
- - Install iftop in the usal way.
+ - Install iftop in the usal way via your favorite package manager.
- - Look at iftop_telegraf.sh and update the interface name and the path to iftop.
+ - Look at iftop_telegraf.sh and update the interface name - typically your LAN intefface -- and the path to iftop.
  - Test this by running iftop_telegraf.sh

 ```